collab-uniba/Emotion_and_Polarity_SO/README.md

 Please, cite the following paper if you intend to use our tool for your own research:
 > F. Calefato, F. Lanubile, N. Novielli. “[EmoTxt: A Toolkit for Emotion Recognition from Text](https://arxiv.org/abs/1708.03892)” In *Proceedings of the Seventh International Conference on Affective Computing and Intelligent Interaction Workshops and Demos, {ACII} Workshops 2017*, San Antonio, USA, Oct.
 23-26, 2017, pp. 79-80, ISBN: 978-1-5386-0563-9.

+## Installation
-**NOTE**: You will need to install [Git LFS](https://git-lfs.github.com) extension to check out this project.
+You will need to install [Git LFS](https://git-lfs.github.com) extension to check out this project.
 Once installed and initialized, simply run:

 ```bash
 $ git lfs clone https://github.com/collab-uniba/Emotion_and_Polarity_SO.git
 ```

-## Requirements
+### Requirements
 * Ram: 8GB
 * Python 2.7.x
   * Libraries